 Scapple (macOS, Windows)

-Most mind maps require you to begin with a central node, branching outwards from that single point as your mind comes up with new ideas and associations.
+Most mind maps require you to begin with a central node, branching outward from that single point as your mind comes up with new ideas and associations.
 But if you're using Scapple, you have more flexibility in terms of where your visual mind map leads.

 For example, you're not limited to starting your mind map with a central theme.
 Instead, you might start with a tiny idea, then work "backward" to find the main idea.
 And Scapple lets it all happen organically, since individual nodes will only connect when you tell them to by dragging and dropping one on top of the other.
 In this way, complex relationships can be sketched out quickly, without losing the flow of rapid ideation.
 One handy trick is to use background shapes (right-click then New > Background Shape to add one) to create buckets for different groups of ideas.
 You can then move things about and link them as needed.

 When compared with some of the other mind mapping apps on this list, Scapple's interface is relatively simple.
 You can't even style a note unless you activate the inspector by going to View > Show Inspector.
 But that simplicity also gives you the ultimate flexibility in terms of what goes where and how things should look.